Events

 Prayer

 Scripture reminds us that our God calls us to listen to his voice, and to discern together how to live faithfully in this world and to do that by creating space for His Spirit to guide us.
 Our God invites us to join Him at work in His world.
-We invite you to join with our Canadian Baptist of Western Canada Churches each Sunday during your worship service prayer time, beginning January 9th through February 27th, 2022, as we collectively pray “Thy kingdom come, thy will be done.”
+We invite you to join with our Canadian Baptist of Western Canada Churches each Sunday during your worship service prayer time, as we collectively pray “Thy kingdom come, thy will be done.”

 Sermon topic for January 16, 2022 inspired by Acts 15: 36-41